 Because they’re made of silicone, they’re sturdy and can be used over and over again without the risk of breaking.
 They’re very easy to squeeze the last bit of product out of and are easily washed if you would like to change the brand or product you’re storing inside.
 Whether you’re in transit or staying in a hostel, you’ll regularly be reaching for this essential.

 A gap year packing list has to stand the test of time.
 Every inch of your bag needs to be well utilised and you need to be able to use every item you pack.
 You must discern carry on essentials vs nice to have items.
+Think about the climate for example packing for Australia in the summer will vary greatly to a European destination.

 We have used our own experience of living overseas and travelling every 5-6 weeks as a basis of our selections and we have also used the criteria of: